-Pardus is a free Massive Multiplayer Online Browser Game (MMOBG) playing in a future where traders, pirates and other pilots of various races and factions strive to gain wealth and fame in space.
-"A very well done space MMORPG, in the spirit of Elite.
-You can make your way as a peaceful trader, or a renegade pirate [...].
-How you play is totally up to you, and how your reputation with the three factions and other pilots is affected, is in your hands." - user comment
+Pardus is a free Massive Multiplayer Online Browser Game (MMOBG) playing in a future where traders, pirates and other pilots of various races and factions strive to gain wealth and fame in space. "[...] you don't have to give up your social life to play it!
+I find it easy to squeeze in with the other games I play...

 Posted by Bladefist on June 30, 2003 at 02:35:13 AM (186 views)